Fireline-Science/tello_sim/README.md

 # tello_sim

 **tello_sim** is a simple Python simulator (sim) that can be used by students to test their [tello](https://www.ryzerobotics.com/tello-edu) flight plans before deploying them to a real drone.
-It was inspired by the [easyTello](https://github.com/Virodroid/easyTello) library and uses it for the drone interface.
+In this fork, it uses [DJITellopy](https://github.com/damiafuentes/DJITelloPy)

 This is a fork of a previous project written by [Fireline-Science](https://github.com/Fireline-Science/tello_sim), so all credit goes to him for the heavy lifting.
 I simply am just updating it to help teach my classes.